The Limitations of Lighthouse

 Lighthouse Is Not Performance Monitoring

-A lighthouse performance audit can’t tell you everything.
+A Lighthouse performance audit can’t tell you everything.
 Lighthouse is a synthetic test and must guess what your website’s average user looks like.
-It can’t tell you which pages are slow for your real production users or what kind of experience they are having.
-It can’t tell you which pages are the most important or the most trafficked by your users.
+It can’t tell you which pages are slow for your real production users or what kind of experience they’re having.
+It can’t tell you which pages are the most important or most trafficked by your users.

 Desktop to mobile ratio varies wildly by use case.
 Lighthouse can’t tell you whether to focus on desktop or mobile performance.
-There’s not much use optimizing for mobile on a desktop heavy app and vis-a-versa for mobile focused sites.
+There’s not much use optimizing for mobile on a desktop-heavy app and vice-versa for mobile-focused sites.

 Conclusion